CPJKU/LEMONS/README.md

 You can check out the [video of our demo](https://www.youtube.com/watch?v=giSPrPnZ7mc) (~9 minutes).

-In the following you can find the details to setup and conduct the same experiments and how to run the `streamlit` app to play around with the explanations.
+In the following you can find the details about the recommender system, how to setup and conduct the same experiments and how to run the `streamlit` app to play around with the explanations.

+## Audio-based Recommender System - Model and Training details
+### Input
+For training on the Million Song Dataset, we use snippets from 7digital.
+Snippet durations range from 30s to 60s.
+Audios are downsampled to 16kHz and transformed in decibel mel-spectograms.
+We use 256 mel bins with a hop size of 512.
+Only for training, we train on 1s randomly selected part of the snippet, leading to the input shape of 256x63.

+### Model
+At the beginning of our model, we carry out batch normalization.
+Afterwards, the inputs go through 5 layers of convolutions.
+Each convolution is followed by another batch normalization, ReLU, and Max Pooling.
+The number of channels for the convolutions are: 1 -> 64 -> 128 -> 128 -> 64.
+Each maxpooling halves the width and height.
+In the last layers, we perform global average pooling and global max pooling.
+The two output are then combined, passed throught dropout and a fully connected layer which outputs the logit relevance for the track.

+### Training
+We use a batch size of 20 and train for 1000 epochs with a learning rate of 1e-3, weight decay of 1e-4, and Adam optimizer.
+We train a total of 7 models, one for each user.

+### Validation and Testing
+For evaluation, we use as input the whole track.

 ## Setup